aliaksandrsurma/cv-as-a-project-docs/docs/cv-as-a-project/solution-document.md

 ---
 sidebar_position: 1
+title: Solution Document
+tags:
+  - solution document
+  - SAD
+  - documentation
+  - C4 model
 ---

 # Solution Document

 :::note
 _Different organization may use different templates for 'design' or 'solution document'.
 Below I'm trying to cover the most popular and useful sections.
-Specific sections and documentation approach is a good subject for duscussion on interview._
+Specific sections and documentation approach is a good subject for discussion on interview._
 :::

 <!-- ```plantuml
 @startuml